LLMPot: Dynamically Configured LLM-based Honeypot for Industrial Protocol and Physical Process Emulation: Availability

 \shortacronym~uses Nmap~\cite{orebaugh2011nmap} and wget~\cite{wget} to automatically gather essential parameters such as MAC addresses and operating systems from the target PLC device.
 We emulate the honeypot's TCP/IP stack using Honeyd~\cite{provos2003honeyd}, configuring it with the appropriate Nmap fingerprint and integrating real services via Docker containers~\cite{docker}.
 These containers host both the website and the protocol emulation.
 The system operates on an Ubuntu 22.04 desktop setup with Honeyd and Docker, and the LLM runs on an RTX-3090 Ti.
 Network traffic is managed by a router that directs specific traffic to the host machine or the virtual hosts managed by Honeyd.
 Traffic on ports 502, 80, and 443 are routed to the host machine, where HAProxy~\cite{haproxy} then redirects web traffic to ensure secure communication, directing HTTP to HTTPS and handling port-specific traffic.

-The PLC website replication involves manually downloading the web server files.
+The replication of the PLC website involves manually downloading the web server files.
 A Python Flask application mimics the site's functionality, including a REST API, to provide dynamic web content \cite{flask}.
 We manually generate the web server's SSL certificate using the OpenSSL tool~\cite{openssl}.
 For data logging and analysis, we employ MongoDB~\cite{mongodb} with the Beanie ODM~\cite{beanie} for robust data management.
-The system logs detailed information about each interaction, such as IP addresses and the timing of requests and responses.
+The system logs detailed information about each interaction, such as IP addresses, web pages visited, and the timing of requests and responses.
 It also captures login credentials attempted during brute force attacks and records incoming and outgoing Modbus server traffic.